cameronabrams/psfgen/6m0j/README.md

 ```
 $ mkdir 6m0j
 $ cd 6m0j
-$ $PSFGEN_BASEDIR/scripts/do_test.sh -pdb 6m0j [-stage] [-npe #] [-psfgen_args [-seed #] ]
+$ $PSFGEN_BASEDIR/scripts/do_test.sh -pdb 6m0j [-stage] [-npe #] [-psfgen_args [-seed #] [-rbdonly]]
 ```

 The optional `-stage` flag, if present, instructs the script to perform the solvated MD simulations in stages to avoid patch-grid errors arising from box shrinkage during volume equilibration.
 The `-npe` flag allows the user to specify the number of processing cores to use in the solvated MD simulation; 8 is the default.
 The optional `-psfgen_args` flag passes subsequent arguments to the mkpsf script.
 The optional `-seed` flag allows the user the specify the seed for the random-number generator.
+The ``-rbdonly'' deletes the ACE2 chain (chain A) leaving only the receptor binding domain (RBD).

 2017-2020, Cameron F Abrams